e183b796621afbf902067460/quickview-minikube/README.md

 docker-compose up -d --build --force-recreate worker
 ```

-After setup every worker can be seen in the Flower's UI.
+After setup each worker can be seen in the Flower's UI.

 # Exit
 - To stop all running containers: